JordanT-MWang/JordanT-MWang/README.md

-Hi Y'all 👋, I am Jordan Wang
+Hello Y'all 👋, my name is Jordan!

 Currently in my Fourth Year of Mechatronics Engineering at the University of Waterloo.
 I inspire to work in the robotic industry and apply my skills to help improve the world.